It's easy to bake spaghetti squash in the oven, and you can then use those beautiful golden strands in countless tasty recipes.

 - Using a large metal spoon, remove the seeds and pulp.

-- Lightly spray the cut side with olive oil and, if you wish, sprinkle with salt and pepper.
+- Lightly spray the cut side with olive oil and, if you wish, sprinkle it with salt and pepper.

 - Place the squash halves, cut side down, in the prepared baking dish.
 Bake until fork-tender, about 40 minutes.

 - Rake a fork back and forth across the squash to remove its flesh in strands, transferring the strands to a bowl.
+Use as a side dish (try mixing melted butter, garlic granules and grated parmesan into the hot strands) or as the basis for other recipes.